 By Dr Anubha Singh

-(The writer is a gynecologist and IVF expert at Shantah IVF Centre, New Delhi.)
+(The writer is a gynaecologist and IVF expert from Shantah Fertility Centre, New Delhi)

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines